-- 1. the System shall not come into contact with the surrounding ground; - 2. the section of the System below DPC level shall never become immersed in standing water under any circumstances; - a detailed site ground condition survey shall be undertaken for each case and suitable land drainage below the modular housing units shall be designed and implemented accordingly; - 4. the land drainage solution provided in response to condition 2 above shall not rely on pipework that may become blocked or mechanical systems that could fail: - where the design below DPC level creates a 'bund', the land drainage solution provided in response to condition 2 above shall prevent the accumulation of rain or groundwater; - 6. the section of the System installed below DPC level shall be separated from the remainder of the System at DPC level.
+- 1. the System shall not come into contact with the surrounding ground; - 2. the section of the System below DPC level shall never become immersed in standing water under any circumstances; - 3. a detailed ground condition site survey shall be undertaken for each case and suitable land drainage below the modular housing units shall be designed and implemented accordingly: - 4. the land drainage solution provided in response to condition 2 above shall not rely on pipework that may become blocked or mechanical systems that could fail: - 5. where the design below DPC level creates a 'bund', the land drainage solution provided in response to condition 2 above shall prevent the accumulation of rain or groundwater; - 6. the section of the System installed below DPC level shall be separated from the remainder of the System DPC level.